cxlanyagege/COMP30022-ACT20-TEAM01/README.md

 ```

 ## FAQ
+### I cannot build the project by running `build.sh` or `build.ps1`
+If you are facing permission issues while running `build.sh`, try to run `chmod -R 755 .` in COMP30022-ACT20-TEAM01 directory

+If you are facing digital signing issues while running `build.ps1`, make sure you first go to `Settings` -> `System` -> `Developer Options`, turn on Developer Mode and the option which allows to run Powershell scripts without digital signature

 ### If I need to deploy on my remote server, do I need to setup MySQL database remotely?
 Yes, you may follow [Prerequisites](#prerequisites) and [Setup](#setup) to install and config Java and MySQL Server.
 Then try to run the application